Peer Gynt: Act V

 Peer despairs in the end, understanding that his life is forfeit; he is nothing.
 But at the same moment, Solveig starts to sing—the cabin Peer built is close at hand, but he dares not enter.
 The Bøyg in Peer tells him "go around".
 The Button-molder shows up and demands a list of sins, but Peer has none to give, unless Solveig can vouch for him.
 Then Peer breaks through to Solveig, asking her to forgive his sins.
 But she answers: "You have not sinned at all, my dearest boy."

 Peer does not understand—he believes himself lost.
 Then he asks her: "Where has Peer Gynt been since we last met?
 Where was I as the one I should have been, whole and true, with the mark of God on my brow?"
 She answers: "In my faith, in my hope, in my love."
-Peer screams, calls his mother, and hides himself in her lap.
-Solveig sings her lullaby for him, and we might presume he dies in this last scene of the play, although there are neither stage directions nor dialogue to indicate that he actually does.
+Peer screams, calls for his mother, and hides himself in her lap.
+Solveig sings her lullaby for him, and he presumably dies in this last scene of the play, although there are neither stage directions nor dialogue to indicate that he actually does.

 Behind the corner, the Button-molder, who is sent by God, still waits, with the words: "Peer, we shall meet at the last crossroads, and then we shall see if...
 I'll say no more."

 Analysis

 Klaus van den Berg argues that Peer Gynt ... is a stylistic minefield: Its origins are romantic, but the play also anticipates the fragmentations of emerging Modernism.
 Chronicling Peer's journey from the Norwegian mountains to the North African desert, the cinematic script blends poetry with social satire, and realistic scenes with surreal ones.
 The irony of isolated individuals in a mass society infuses Ibsen's tale of two seemingly incompatible lovers – the deeply committed Solveig and the superficial Peer, who is more a surface for projections than a coherent character.
-The simplest conclusion one may draw from Peer Gynt, is expressed in the eloquent prose of the author: “If you lie; are you real?”
+The simplest conclusion one may draw from Peer Gynt, is expressed in the eloquent prose of the author: "If you lie; are you real?"

 The literary critic Harold Bloom in his book The Western Canon has challenged the conventional reading of Peer Gynt, stating:Far more than Goethe's Faust, Peer is the one nineteenth-century literary character who has the largeness of the grandest characters of Renaissance imaginings.
 Dickens, Tolstoy, Stendhal, Hugo, even Balzac have no single figure quite so exuberant, outrageous, vitalistic as Peer Gynt.
 He merely seems initially to be an unlikely candidate for such eminence: What is he, we say, except a kind of Norwegian roaring boy? – marvelously attractive to women, a kind of bogus poet, a narcissist, absurd self-idolator, a liar, seducer, bombastic self-deceiver.
 But this is paltry moralizing – all too much like the scholarly chorus that rants against Falstaff.
 True, Peer, unlike Falstaff, is not a great wit.
 But in the Yahwistic, biblical sense, Peer the scamp bears the blessing: More life.